llobato/docs/docs/other/install-gwms-factory.md

         /usr/sbin/gwms-factory reconfig "and your options"
         systemctl start gwms-factory

-        B. %RED% when the factory is NOT running %ENDCOLOR% root@host # /usr/sbin/gwms-factory reconfig ("and your options")
+        B. %RED% when the Factory is NOT running %ENDCOLOR% root@host # /usr/sbin/gwms-factory reconfig ("and your options")

-        $ %GREEN%For upgrade:%ENDCOLOR%
-        A. %RED% when the factory is running %ENDCOLOR% systemctl stop gwms-factory
-        /usr/sbin/gwms-factory upgrade ("and your options if any") systemctl start gwms-factory

-        B. %RED% when the factory is NOT running %ENDCOLOR% /usr/sbin/gwms-factory upgrade ("and your options if any")

 To enable the services so that they restart after a reboot: